 Day 5: Jasper National Park / Banff National Park

-Today's highlight includes a pictorial drive to Banff—with brief photography stops at Athabasca Falls and Peyto Lake—before arriving at Bow Lake.
+Today's highlights include a pictorial drive to Banff with stops at Athabasca Falls, Peyto Lake, and Bow Lake.

-Following lunch, set out for Fairmont Banff Springs for a heritage history tour, then relax during an evening at leisure.
-This stunning hotel will amaze you with its size, majestic façade, and extensive outdoor patios and terraces to enjoy the views of the Bow Valley.
+Next, enjoy a short walk at Bow Lake, one of the largest lakes in Banff National Park.
+Admire the backdrop of stunning peaks and glaciers, which is perfectly reflected in the lake's surface on a calm day.
+Continue to Fairmont Banff Springs for check-in and a heritage history tour, then relax during an evening at leisure.
+This stunning hotel will amaze you with its size, majestic facade, and extensive outdoor patios and terraces to enjoy views of the Bow Valley.

 Overnight: Fairmont Banff Springs (B,L)

 Today, visit the Whyte Museum to learn about the pioneers who helped build and shape the town of Banff.
 Admission to the museum is included in your program, so you can stop by at your leisure.

 Established in 1968, the Whyte Museum “acquires, preserves, interprets, and makes accessible the history and culture of the Rocky Mountains of Canada by inspiring and cultivating the exchange of knowledge and ideas through our collections, programs, and exhibitions.”
 This informative mix of historic information and art puts the town of Banff into context.
 Browse the gift shop’s collection of art posters, books, and original works by Canadian artists.
 Original cabins and log homes adjacent to the museum offer a glimpse into the life of pioneers and settlers of time past.

 The remainder of the afternoon is at leisure to explore the town of Banff or to take advantage of the amenities back at the hotel.

 This evening, share photos and stories with your travel companions at a special farewell dinner.